lpicanco/luix-os/README.md

 # Luix Operating System

-Luix is a simple operating system that I am developing for learning purposes.
+Luix is a simple operating system that I am developing in Rust for learning purposes.

 ## Screenshots